 Mr. KLEIN.
 There came a time in 1964, April 4, I believe, when the treatment received by Nosenko greatly changed in that hostile interrogations began, is that correct?
-Mr. MURPHY.
+Mr. Murphy.
 I am not sure I agree with the formulation of the question.
-Mr. KLEIN.
-Well, elaborate.

-Mr. MURPHY.
+Mr. Murphy.
 No; the previous pattern of voluntary discussion of issues under consideration changed and Nosenko was not permitted to evade questions or to decide when he would or would not want to respond.
-Mr. KLEIN.
-Could you describe for us what the pattern was before; as far as conditions and how it was changed?
-Mr. MURPHY.
+Mr. Klein.
+Could you describe for us what the pattern was before, as far as conditions and how it was changed?

+Mr. Murphy.
 Well, the pattern before was one of pretty much permitting Nosenko to call the shots.
 In other words, we wanted his cooperation and we wanted to discuss these things in a reasonable manner, but his preference was not to sit still for a full day's briefing, to want to go out socially all the time, which made it difficult the next day to continue to work.
 And the most important aspect, I think, of the change was the decision to confront him with inconsistencies as opposed to taking what he said and passing it on.
-532 Mr. KLEIN.
+Mr. KLEIN.
 What about the day-to-day living conditions, were they changed?
 Mr. MURPHY.
 Well, he was not permitted to leave.
-He was not permitted to depart.
-Mr. KLEIN.
+He was not permitted to Mr. Klein.
 Other than that, his day-to-day treatment, not the actual interrogation sessions, but his food intake, his recreation, was that changed at that time?
 Mr. MURPHY.
 I don't think so, not that early.
-I don't remember that: Mr. KLEIN.
+I don't remember that.
+Mr. Klein.
 Subsequent to April 4, is it correct that Nosenko was interrogated by people from the Soviet Russia Division?
-Mr. MURPHY.
+Mr. Murphy.
 That is right.